dinkelhacker/arm64-gdb-tools/README.md

 ## Commands
 ### vmmap - print mmu translation table

 Reads an arm64 compliant mmu translation table from memory and prints it in human readable format to see if it matches your expectation.
-Currently only Stage 1 translation tables are suported.
+Currently only Stage 1 translation tables with a 4k granule are suported.

 The following options are available:
 ```
   -h, --help
                             show this help message and exit

   -tb TTBR, --ttbr TTBR
                             First level translation table base address.

   -m MAIR, --mair MAIR
                             Value stored in MAIR register.

   -v, --verbose
                             Print debug statements.

   -ph, --print_hierarchy
                             Print hierarchical information.

   -pa, --print_all
                             Print all mappings.

   -a ADDR, --addr ADDR
                             Print mapping at address.

   -s SYMBOL, --symbol SYMBOL
                             Print mapping of symbol.

   -c, --clear
                             Clear cached values.

   -tvo TVIRT_OFFSET, --tvirt_offset TVIRT_OFFSET
                             Sets virtual address offset of next level table addresses.

   -lvl {0,1}, --level {0,1}
                             Specifies the table lvl at which the translation starts.
 Default is 0.
 ```
-**Note: Since the addresses of next-level tables within the translation table will be physical addresses, the memory where those table are located should be either made accessible via an identity mapping or by using the -tvo option.**
+**Note: Since the addresses of next-level tables within the translation table will be physical addresses, the memory where those tables are located should be either made accessible via an identity mapping or by using the -tvo option.**

 ### Examples:
 ```